tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 >
 > If you don't have that kind of development background, it's unrealistic that you could expect to train, for example, somebody with a masters degree in English (and who is a very intelligent person but otherwise not technical) to do such a thing.

-Keep in mind that Davis and Neiman are trying to persuade more European countries to hire API tech writers through Synergistech (Andrew's company), so they're presenting the need for engineering-savvy tech writers.
-They argue for a higher level of coding proficiency than Wood or Rhea.
+Keep in mind that Davis and Neiman are trying to persuade more European countries to use Synergistech as their recruiting agency to find and hire API tech writers, so they're presenting the need for engineering-savvy tech writers (which are harder to find; hence the need for expert recruiters).
+Regardless of the agenda, Neiman and Davis argue for a higher level of coding proficiency than Wood or Rhea.

 The level of coding knowledge required no doubt depends on the position, environment, and expectations at your company.
 Perhaps if the tech writer doesn't have more of an engineering background, engineers will simply send the tech writer code snippets to paste into the docs.
 But without the technical acumen to fully understand, test, and integrate the code in meaningful ways, the tech writer will be at the mercy of engineers and their terse explanations or cryptic inline comments.
 The tech writer's role will be reduced to being an editor/publisher instead of a writer.